Supporting a Patient after Fetal Demise

 Course Highlights

-• In this COURSE TITLE course, we will learn about clinical considerations and management of fetal demise.
+• In this Supporting a Patient after Fetal Demise course, we will learn about clinical considerations and the management of fetal demise.

 • You’ll also learn the impact of fetal demise on the emotional, physical, and psychosocial dimensions of the client.